robinmattern/FRDocs_dev01-robin/Setup/fr0305_Setup-Data-Server-Ubuntu.md

 - [Enter Comments in Discord](https://discord.com/channels/928752444316483585/932678480863305770)

 #### Introduction
+- MySql will be your database on your server.
+- In this step you will install and secure it.
+- You will test your access from your local workstation.

 #### Important note about names, capitalization, pictures and code copying
 - In this tutorial please be careful to use the Exact Spelling and Capitalization.
 You will be using Windows, Unix and GitBash command prompts.
 Improper captialization will cause commands to fail.
 Some examples are: Local_Admin, myProject, repos, remotes and .ssh.